rif-enriquez/pyFlightscript/README.md

 Install dependencies.
 `pip install -r requirements.txt`

-Simply download the repo and install with:
+Simply download the repo and install with within the directory:

-`python setup.py install`
+`pip install .`

 ## Features